-All students are monitored for Satisfactory Academic Progress.
+All students are monitored for Satisfactory Academic Progress at the end of each payment period (Summer, Fall/Winter, and Spring comprise our payment periods).
 Federal guidelines require that we count all classes even if a student was not receiving financial aid at the time they were enrolled.
 Units from all semesters and terms are counted and evaluated.
+Also, all units taken outside the LACCD and reported to any LACCD Admissions & Records Office will be counted towards a student's total Attempted Units when determining SAP status.